 What's Included in the Price

-- Removal of old splashback material if applicable (old tiles, glass, pressed tin)
+- Removal of old splashback material if applicable (old tiles, glass, pressed tin, painted plaster)

-- Wall preparation (cleaning, priming, patching if needed)
+- Wall preparation (cleaning, priming, patching, levelling if needed)

 - Cutouts around power points and switches

-- Grouting and silicone sealing along benchtop and wall junctions
+- Grouting and silicone sealing along the benchtop edge and wall junctions

 What Affects the Cost

 - Kitchen size and layout.
-Period home kitchens in inner Melbourne often have L-shaped or U-shaped layouts with generous splashback areas.
-Modern apartments tend to have compact single-wall or island-plus-wall configurations.
+Period home kitchens in inner Melbourne often have L-shaped or U-shaped layouts with 6–10m2 of splashback area.
+Modern apartments tend to have compact single-wall or island-plus-wall configurations with 2–4m2.

 - Power point cutouts.
 Each cutout adds $30–$60 of labour.
 Melbourne kitchens typically have 3–5 power points along the splashback.

 - Existing splashback removal.
-Older Melbourne kitchens may have painted plaster, tile, or laminate splashbacks.
-Removal and wall repair costs depend on what is coming off and the condition of the wall behind it.
+Older Melbourne kitchens may have painted plaster, laminate, old tiles, or pressed tin.
+Removal and wall repair costs depend on what is coming off and the condition underneath.
+Removing old tiles from rendered walls can pull render with them, adding plastering work.

-A subway tile splashback behind the cooktop in a modern South Yarra apartment sits toward $500.
-A full kitchen splashback in a Northcote period home with hand-made tiles, herringbone pattern, old tile removal, window reveal tiling, and 5 power point cutouts pushes toward $3,350.
+A ceramic subway tile splashback behind the cooktop in a modern South Yarra apartment sits toward $500.
+A full kitchen splashback in a Northcote period home with handmade zellige tiles, herringbone pattern, epoxy grout, old tile removal, wall repair, window reveal tiling, and 5 power point cutouts pushes toward $3,350.

 Melbourne-Specific Considerations

-Melbourne's kitchen splashback market reflects the city's mix of period character homes and modern apartments.
+Melbourne's kitchen splashback market reflects the city's split between character-rich period homes and modern apartment living.

-Inner-suburb period homes.
-Fitzroy, Carlton, Brunswick, Northcote, Hawthorn.
+Inner-suburb period homes (Fitzroy, Carlton, Brunswick, Northcote, Hawthorn).
 Kitchen renovations in these suburbs often aim to blend modern function with heritage character.
-Heritage-style subway tiles (bevelled edge, off-white, handmade look) are popular.
-Some homeowners go for pressed tin panels instead of tiles.
-If the kitchen has original lath-and-plaster walls, the tiler needs to check the wall is sound before tiling.
-Crumbling plaster must be repaired or sheeted over first.
+Heritage-style subway tiles (bevelled edge, off-white, slightly irregular finish) are the most popular mid-range choice.
+Handmade ceramics and Moroccan zellige tiles are increasingly common for homeowners wanting an artisan look.
+Some homeowners opt for pressed tin panels instead of tiles, especially in cottage-style kitchens.
+If the kitchen has original lath-and-plaster walls, the tiler needs to assess wall soundness before committing to a tile type.
+Heavier tiles (natural stone, large-format porcelain) may need a backing board on older walls.

-Apartment kitchens.
-Docklands, Southbank, Box Hill, South Yarra.
+Apartments (Docklands, Southbank, Box Hill, South Yarra).
 Compact kitchens with standard plasterboard walls.
-Straightforward to tile and usually on the smaller end for area.
 Most apartment splashbacks are a half-day job for an experienced tiler.
+Check your strata by-laws for noise restrictions on tile cutting before booking, as many buildings restrict work to business hours on weekdays.

 Hiring a Licensed Tiler in VIC